This page is optimized for a taller screen. Please rotate your device or increase the size of your browser window.

 jakarta cityscape

-This includes leading flagship programs to suppress HIV/AIDS, eradicate malaria, and improve reproductive health.
-We are also catalyzing the clean energy transition in East Asia, electrifying rural health facilities across sub-Saharan Africa, building capacity to reduce methane, and strengthening climate adaptation and resilience planning around the world.
-By working on both sides of the climate and health equation, we understand the connections and proactively develop integrated solutions.
+Working across sectors and geographies, Abt leads flagship programs to accelerate the response to HIV/AIDS, eradicate malaria, strengthen subnational health systems, improve reproductive health while also catalyzing the clean energy transition, electrify rural health facilities, build methane mitigation capacity, and strengthen community climate adaptation and resilience planning.
+By working on both sides of the climate and health equation, we understand the intersection well and the need to develop integrated responses.

 stethoscope covid